shawnw19/TrilingualDesignPatterns/README.md

 # TrilingualDesignPatterns
 Like many readers, I was attracted by the understandable and comprehensive book Design Patterns in Ruby by Russ Olsen.

-This repository is trilingual imprementations of these key design patterns: in Java, Python and Ruby.
+This repository is trilingual imprementations of these key design patterns: in Java,Ruby and Python.

 It is a learning repository which contains my own understanding of design patterns and particular features of Java and Python.